 How we may use your information

-Personal data submitted on this website will only be used for the purposes it was collected.
+Personal data submitted on this website will only be used for the purposes (or closely related purposes) that it was collected.

 We may use your personal information to: